Why does the Court hold personal information?

 General Federal Law matters - Security alerts in eServices (online) pages of the Court’s website

 The eServices (online) pages of the Court’s website have been secured for users’ privacy and protection.
-As a user moves about these secure areas his or her browser, depending upon personal settings and options, might present a security alert.
-Security alerts differ depending on browsers and their configuration but their purpose is simply to alert a user to the fact that he or she is entering, or leaving a secure area.
+As a user moves about these secure areas their browser, depending upon personal settings and options, might present a security alert.
+Security alerts differ depending on browsers and their configuration but their purpose is simply to alert a user to the fact that they are entering, or leaving a secure area.
 Users should not be alarmed by the appearance of these alerts.
 Users can ascertain whether they are in a secure session by checking the status of the "security" padlock on their browser.
 The session is secure only when the padlock icon shows a closed padlock.

 How can I complain about a breach of the Australian Privacy Principles?